sesukyothole/IPTV-LIVE/README.md

 ✅ Updated regularly
 ✅ Includes sports, movies, kids, and news channels
 ✅ Open-source and free to use
-✅ Posters included
+✅ Program artworks included

-✅ Age rating shows up on Kodi
-IPTV App that I recommend:
-Kodi (with the IPTV Simple Client addon)
+IPTV App that I recommend: Kodi (with the IPTV Simple Client addon)

 How to Install IPTV Simple Client:
 Open Kodi -> Go to settings -> Select "Addons"  -> Select "Install from Repository" -> Go to " PVR Clients" -> Scroll down until you find " IPTV Simple Client" -> Select the Addon -> Click Install